Paul Renner (politician): Florida Board of Governors

 On April 15, 2025, Renner joined the Board of Governors for the State University System of Florida.
 In that capacity, he opposed the appointment of Santa Ono as president of the University of Florida and was one of 10 board members who successfully voted to reject Ono's appointment.
 At the time, Renner commented that "he was not worried about finding a qualified president because [the University of] Florida is 'one of the top universities in the nation and not everybody has the same awful record that Dr. Ono has.'"

+2026 gubernatorial campaign

+During his 2026 campaign for Governor, Renner held an event announcing his opposition to Sharia, or Islamic law.
+Renner said that Islam is incompatible with American society, and called for restrictions on Muslim immigration to the United States.
+Renner said that Sharia could potentially be forcibly imposed in the United States.